use arrow keys above to scroll to additional photos

 Sundance Film Festival Insider Tips

-Never been to the Park City Sundance Film Festival in January?
+Never been to the Park City Sundance Film Festival?
 Here are our helpful hints:

 - Book lodging as soon as possible.
 Lodging fills up fast.
 It's a great time to ski, because the mountain is empty.
 Our ski-in, ski-out condo at Park City Mountain is an ideal home base.
 Not only are you just steps from Payday lift, but the free Park City Shuttle buses stop right in front of the resort, and take you to (and from) all the film venues, Deer Valley, The Canyons, and Main Street. (www.parkcity.org/index.aspx?page=422).
 Take a 5 minute shuttle ride and avoid the hassles of finding a parking space during Sundance (Main Street is very crowded), and getting stuck in traffic.

 - Transportation – No need to rent a car during Sundance.
-Take a low cost shuttle from the airport (www.parkcitytransportation.com), and let Park City shuttle you around for free!
-Several film venues are walking distance from our condo at Resort Plaza (Library Center, Eygyptian Theatre, and Holiday Village Cinemas (Cinemark).
+Take a low cost shuttle from the airport or an UBER or UBERSKI and let Park City's free in town buses shuttle you around for free!
+Also, several film venues are walking distance from our condo at Resort Plaza (Library Center, Eygyptian Theatre, and Holiday Village Cinemas (Cinemark).

 - Dining – Consider making some dinner reservations a month ahead.
 Some restaurants are closed during Sundance for private parties.
 Others don't take reservations during the festival, or limit reservation times to prior to 6:30pm and after 9:00pm.
 Of course, hanging out in a crowded bar waiting for a table can be part of the fun atmosphere too…